LinwoodDev/Butterfly/app/README.md

 * The `helpers` directory stores all helper functions (extensions) that simplify the usage of base classes, like the `Rect` class.
 * The `l10n` directory stores all the strings and translations that are used in the app.
 Please only edit the `app_en.arb` file, the other files gets updated by Crowdin.
 * The `models` directory stores all app specific models that are not general to be added in the `api` directory.
+* The `selections` directory defines the ui for all elements and tools if they are selected.
 * The `services` directory defines all services that runs in the background while using the app.
 * The `settings` directory stores all the settings pages ui that are used in the app.
 * The `views` directory stores all the ui views that are used in the document page.
 For example the appbar, the toolbar or the main view.
 * The `visualizer` directory are helper methods that stores all converters between the models and the ui.
 * The `widgets` directory stores all general widget that can be reused inside the app.
 For example the context menu.
+* The `main.dart` file is the entry point of the app.
+Here the app is started and starts all other files.
+Here the routes are defined and the app is initialized.
+* The `setup_web.dart` file is used to define the web specific settings.
+Here the context menu gets disabled.
+* The `setup.dart` file is used to define the general settings.
+Here the licenses is defined.
+* The `theme.dart` file is used to define the general theme of the app.
+Here the colors and the text styles are defined of the classic theme and all themes gets fetched from here.

 ## Rebuilding assets